 Two killed in Kent

 A crash on Sunday left two people dead in Kent, after a car was struck broadside while turning.
 Both of the people in the turning vehicle were killed, while the people in the second vehicle sustained minor injuries.
 Police closed the road to investigate the cause of the accident.
-An infant travelling in the turning car survived with minor injuries.
+An infant traveling in the turning car survived with minor injuries.